Emerich Grassinger, Takeda, Austria

 Dr Martin Wesch, Wesch & Buchenroth, Law Office, Germany

-The aim of this course is to demonstrate the process of the qualification of starting materials (APIs and excipients) and packaging materials (primary and secondary) and to define the prerequisites for implementing a system for reduced sampling and reduced testing for these products.
+The aim of this Live Online Training is to demonstrate the process of the qualification of starting materials (APIs and excipients) and packaging materials (primary and secondary) and to define the prerequisites for implementing a system for reduced sampling and reduced testing for these products.
 This system has to be in compliance with the actual GMP requirements in Europe and in the US, though.
-Case Studies will show how to define and optimise sampling and testing procedures and you will discuss further details in a parallel session with 3 workshops
+Case Studies will show how to define and optimise sampling and testing procedures.
+You will also discuss further details and get to know practical approaches.
+Q&A sessions after each presentation ensure interaction and that your questions are answered.

 Testing active pharmaceutical ingredients, excipients and packaging materials is one of the main tasks of the quality control units in the pharmaceutical industry.
 It must be ensured that the necessary tests are conducted on the incoming goods and that the materials are released only after their quality was judged as satisfactory.